back to the blog

 As for the CBT course itself, well there are five parts to it which consist of:

-An introduction and a basic eyesight check (don’t forget your glasses if you are short-sighted and need them to read license plate numbers of road signs!)
+An introduction and a basic eyesight check (don’t forget your glasses if you are short-sighted and need them to read licence plate numbers of road signs!)

 On-site training (expect an instructor to talk to you about the basics of being on a road, where to place yourself on the road and what to expect from other road users).

-On-site riding (this will be wear you get used to balancing, using the throttle to control your speed and - if needed - changing gears).
+On-site riding (this will be where you get used to balancing, using the throttle to control your speed and - if needed - changing gears).

 Then you’ll most likely hit the local roads for the rest of the day and your: